AdityaUniyal97/Java_interview/Interview_Preparation/Java Interview Preparation.md

 ## 19. What are Classes in Java?

-A class is like a custom data type with variables and functions.
-Example:
+A class is like a blueprint for creating an object , A class defines what an object will contain like fields etc

 ```java
 class A {